Rheinbach: Education

 A local hub for education, Rheinbach is the seat of the Hochschule Bonn-Rhein-Sieg, a university of applied science which specializes in business and biomedical sciences.

 There are three secondary schools in Rheinbach.
 The municipal Gymnasium was founded in 1852 and is one of the oldest public secondary schools in the Bonn region; the Vinzenz-Pallotti-Kolleg was one of the few boarding and private schools in Germany; the Catholic run St.-Joseph-Gymnasium was historically a girls-only school and is now coeducational.

 Transport

-Rheinbach lies in proximity to the Bundesautobahn 61 which connects it with Cologne.
-The S-Bahn RB23 connects Rheinbach with Bad Münstereifel and Bonn.
+Rheinbach lies in proximity to the Bundesautobahn 61 which connects it with Cologne and Koblenz (Rhineland-Palatinate).
+The S-Bahn RB23 (Voreifel Railway) connects Rheinbach with Bad Münstereifel and Bonn.
 Rheinbach is part of the regional bus network of Cologne (Regionalverkehr Köln).

+Culture

+Biggest local sports clubs in Rheinbach are the TV Rheinbach and SC Rheinbach.